-4.1 The parties are agreed as to the following facts.

-- 4.2 The property is located on the outskirts of Cahir, opposite Cahir Park Golf Club. - 4.3 The property comprises a meat processing plant with abattoir, deboning, packaging, processing and cold storage facilities.
-The original facilities are approximately 40 years old, but the occupier has added extensively to the property since its original construction.

-4.4 The area of the property has been agreed by the parties as follows: -
+- 4.1 The parties are agreed as to the following facts. - 4.2 The property is located on the outskirts of Cahir, opposite Cahir Park Golf Club. - 4.3 The property comprises a meat processing plant with abattoir, deboning, packaging, processing and cold storage facilities.
+The original facilities are approximately 40 years old, but the occupier has upgraded the premises extensively since construction. - 4.4 The area of the property is as follows: -